10 Easy Tips For Cutting Back on Processed Foods

 1. Have Fun in the Kitchen

-Getting creative in the kitchen is a great way to put healthy twists on your favourite processed foods.
+Getting creative in the kitchen is a great way to put healthy twists on your favorite processed foods.
 Having complete control of the ingredients you use lets you get creative with new ingredients and find ways to satisfy cravings more healthily.

 Love chips?
 Try experimenting with homemade veggie chips.
 Simply toss your veggie of choice (sliced carrots, zucchini, turnips, potatoes) with a drizzle of olive oil, salt, and herbs and bake until they are crispy.
-Snacks like this are delicious, far less processed, and include vitamins, minerals, and fibre.
+Snacks like this are delicious, far less processed, and include vitamins, minerals, and fiber.

 Other processed foods that are easy to make healthier at home include:

 - Fruit leather

 - Air-popped popcorn seasoned with herbs

 - Granola bars

 In addition to being healthier, making your versions of processed foods can save you money!

 2. Stock Up On Healthy Snacks and Foods

 If you are having an especially busy or stressful day and you are short on time, it may be tempting to grab a processed, packaged snack as you head out the door.